universal-ctags/ctags/docs/internal.rst

 three functions, `writeTagsEntry`, `writeXrefEntry` or `writeCtagsEntry`.
 One of them is chosen depending on the arguments passed to ctags.

-If `useCork` is set, the tag informations goes to a queue on memroy.
+If `useCork` is set, the tag informations goes to a queue on memory.
-The queu is flushed when `useCork` in unset.
+The queue is flushed when `useCork` in unset.
 See `cork API` for more details.

 cork API